When Care Becomes Wild Horse Stewardship

 Fact

 Learning the basics, sharing accurate information, volunteering, and funding implementable work all move the needle.
+Every engagement matters.

 Myth

-“People have to choose sides to care.”
+“It feels like people have to choose a side to care.”

 Fact

 Our wild horse heritage is bigger than sides.
-It calls for responsibility, relationship, and solutions that keep horses and habitat healthier over time.
+It calls for responsibility, relationship, and collaborative solutions that keep horses and habitat healthier over time.

 Wild Horse Stewardship